What is ibandronic acid?

 Pain in the thigh, hip or groin

-Rarely, people taking clodronate develop a break (fracture) in their thigh bone without any obvious cause.
+Rarely, people having this treatment develop a break (fracture) in their thigh bone without an obvious cause.
 Sometimes both thigh bones are affected.

-If you have any pain in the thigh, hip or groin, tell your doctor and mention that you are taking bisphosphonates.
-They can arrange tests to check the thigh bones for any signs of weakness or fracture.
+If you have any thigh, hip or groin pain, tell your doctor.
+Let them know that you are taking bisphosphonates.
+They can arrange tests to check the thigh bones for any signs of bone weakness or fracture.

 Jaw problems